nijmeijer/goodwe_rs485_domoticz/README.md

 Based on C-code by https://github.com/jantenhove Converted to python for Domoticz

+Changes:
+  29/11/2025 Added Power Limit setting (fixed percentage in the python code).
+To be made adjustable by a domoticz control in the future.

 Status
 ------
 Under development.
 Requires domoticz hardware-timeout to be set to 10 min.